The PostgreSQL Editor For pgvector

 All queries go from your local client to your database.
 No cloud services in between.
 This allows you to make queries using JOINS on tables you didn't even project.

-- Easily compare different distance metrics, vector/hybrid query strategies, embedding techniques, and more
+- Easily compare different distance metrics, approximate and hybrid query strategies, embedding techniques, and more

 - Check the precision of your approximate queries using dbSurface's Check Precision feature